-From virtual reality experiments to social media misadventures, this year’s Tribeca Film Festival tackled technology as a key theme, winning high marks for its ambition and scope.
+From virtual reality experiments to social media misadventures, the 2018 Tribeca Film Festival tackled technology as a key theme, winning high marks for its ambition and scope.

 The 17th annual Tribeca Film Festival (TFF) welcomed visitors for the first time into Tribeca Cinema360, a VR theater featuring four curated screening programs of 360-degree mobile content.
 The new VR theater and the TFF programming brought a futuristic vibe to lower Manhattan during its 11-day run in late April.